Our driest nappy ever with a new DryTouch®LayerFind Out More

 Eating healthy, nutritious food is important at every stage in your life.
-However, body starts to get greedy pregnancy creates its own special nutritional requirements.
-Nutrients like including iron, calcium, iodine and folic acid are in high demand.
+However, during pregnancy there are specific demands for particular nutrients.
+Iron, calcium, iodine and folic acid are in high demand.

-Following a varied and balanced pregnancy diet will generally provide your body with enough vitamins and minerals.
-But even with the best diet, you might need to take a supplement to meet your new nutritional needs throughout pregnancy.
+Following a varied and balanced pregnancy diet will help to provide your body with sufficient vitamins and minerals.
+But even with the best diet, you will need to take specific supplements to meet your your own and your baby’s needs.

 All pregnant women are advised to take folic acid supplements for at least one month before conceiving and for the first three months of their pregnancy.
-This mineral is essential for the healthy development of your baby – especially in the very beginning when their neural tube is developing.
+This mineral is essential for the healthy development of the neural tube.

 Folic acid is the supplement form of the vitamin, folate.
 It is a B-group vitamin found in a variety of fresh foods.

-Primarily, in early pregnancy folic acid helps protect unborn babies from developing neural tube defects.
+Primarily, in early pregnancy folic acid helps protect babies from developing neural tube defects.
 The neural tube will form two of your baby’s most important body parts – their brain and spinal cord and the bones that enclose them.
-It is vital that pregnant women are receiving enough of this important vitamin.
+It is vital that pregnant women are receiving the recommended dose of this important vitamin.

-When taken before conception and in the first trimester, folic acid may also help to protect your baby against having a low birth weight and growing poorly in the womb.
+When taken for one month before conception and in the first trimester, folic acid may also help to protect your baby against having a low birth weight and growing poorly in the womb.

 If you are planning to conceive, it’s a good idea to start taking a folic acid supplement before you fall pregnant.
-Building up your levels of this essential vitamin will give your little one a great start in the womb.
-In fact, folic acid is so important in the first trimester of pregnancy that some researchers say all women of child bearing age should be taking supplements, even if they aren’t planning a baby.
+Building up your levels of this essential vitamin will help to give your little one a great start in the womb.
+In fact, folic acid is so important in the first trimester of pregnancy that many researchers say all women of child bearing age should be taking supplements, even if they aren’t planning a baby.
 This is why folic acid is added to many common foods such as bread and breakfast cereals.

 During the first three months of pregnancy, a daily folic acid supplement is also recommended.
 It’s important to follow a healthy pregnancy diet full of foods that are naturally rich in folate as well.